St. Louis Stars (baseball): Championship years

 In 1924, the Stars improved to 42–34 and a fourth-place finish.
 The next year, they won the second-half title with a 38–12 record after only narrowly losing the first half (69–27 overall) but lost the playoff series to Bullet Rogan and the Kansas City Monarchs.
 When Taylor left to manage the Detroit Stars and Cleveland Elites in 1926, the Stars slumped to 49–30, good for third place overall, though Mule Suttles enjoyed a historic season at bat.
 According to John Holway's Complete Book of the Negro Leagues, he hit .498 and led the NNL in doubles (27), triples (21), and home runs (27, the all-time Negro league single-season record).
 He returned in 1927, and in 1928 the Stars took over the league, winning the first half going away, and compiling the best overall record (66–26).
 They defeated the Chicago American Giants, second-half winners (and Negro league world champions for two years running) in an exciting playoff series, 5 games to 4.

 The Stars continued their winning ways in 1929, but were just edged out in both halves of the season by the Kansas City Monarchs, despite Willie Wells's 27 home runs (tying Suttles's 1926 record).
 The following year they took their second NNL pennant, defeating the Detroit Stars in the playoff.
 In 1931, the Stars were awarded the pennant when the league disintegrated partway through the season.
-Unfortunately, the club folded along with the league.
+The club folded along with the league.